Tal-Mixta Cave: A Natural Balcony Above Ramla Bay

 Tal-Mixta is also often mistaken for the nearby Calypso’s Cave, traditionally associated with Homer’s Odyssey.
 The two are separate sites, but the confusion adds another layer of storytelling to the area around Ramla Bay.

 In the end, the cave’s sense of Tal-Mixta mystery comes less from legend and more from vantage point.
-Step into the shade and look out over the red sand and open water.
+Step into the shade and look out over the red sand and open water surrounding the island of Gozo.
 Elevated shelters offer perspective.
-For observation.
-For protection.
-For stillness.

 How to get to Tal-Mixta Cave, Gozo